TomChv/wait-my-workflow/README.md

           intervalSeconds: 10
           timeoutSeconds: 100

-      - name: Do something if job success
+      - name: Do something if build success
-        if: steps.wait-for-timeout.outputs.conclusion == 'success'
+        if: steps.wait-build.outputs.conclusion == 'success'
-        run: echo success && true
+        run: echo success && true # You can also just continue with

-      - name: Do something if job isn't launch
+      - name: Do something if build isn't launch
-        if: steps.wait-for-timeout.outputs.conclusion == 'does not exist'
+        if: steps.wait-build.outputs.conclusion == 'does not exist'
         run: echo job does not exist && true

-      - name: Do something if job fail
+      - name: Do something if build fail
-        if: steps.wait-for-timeout.outputs.conclusion == 'failure'
+        if: steps.wait-build.outputs.conclusion == 'failure'
-        run: echo fail && false
+        run: echo fail && false # fail if build fail

-      - name: Do something if job timeout
+      - name: Do something if build timeout
-        if: steps.wait-for-timeout.outputs.conclusion == 'timed_out'
+        if: steps.wait-build.outputs.conclusion == 'timed_out'
-        run: echo Timeout && false
+        run: echo Timeout && false # fail if build time out

-    #...
-Other steps to do after your build
+      - name: Deploy my add
+      # Deploy my app... or wait an other build
 ```

 ## Inputs